-Will of George Reeves of the Island of Virginia, merchant, was probated in London on April 26, 1689 by his brother, Charles Reeves.
+Will of George Reeves of the Island of Virginia, merchant, was probated in London in the Prerogative Court of Canterbury on April 26, 1689 by his brother, Charles Reeves.
 George Reeves was residing in England at the time the will was signed on November 1, 1675.
 The will stated as follows:

 - Will of George Reeves of the Island of Virginia, merchant, now residing in England, named his wife Anna "£500, according to an obligation of even date to James Johnson of St. Sepulcher's, London, gent., and James Cary, citizen and salter of London, for £3000".
 The rest of his estate to any child or children by his wife, and failing such issue to his brother Charles Reeves, whom he named executor.
 Witnessed by James Johnason, Jo.
 Jackson, James Cary and John Ridgely, Ser., November 1, 1675.